Virtual Talk: Ellen Winner on ‘How Art Works: A Psychological Exploration’

-Please join the Friends of the Institute on September 10 as they bring to you Ellen Winner and “How Art Works: A Psychological Exploration.”
+Please join the Friends of the Institute on September 10 for a virtual lecture by Ellen Winner: “How Art Works: A Psychological Exploration.”

 Ever wondered what it is about Mia’s collections that we all find so irresistible and moving?